ppiiyo/pacif-framework/README.md

 # Output: {'status': 'success', 'mi_estimate': 0.412, 'ci_95': [0.38, 0.44], 'reliable': True, ...}

 📖 Documentation & Validation
-- **Benchmark Results**: Throughput >1,900 sessions/sec, p95 latency <1ms, FPR ≤5%
+- Benchmark Results: Throughput >1,900 sessions/sec, p95 latency <1ms, FPR ≤5%
-- **Production Stack**: Includes Docker, Prometheus exporter, Grafana dashboards, and runbooks
+- Production Stack: Includes Docker, Prometheus exporter, Grafana dashboards, and runbooks
-- **Explicit Boundaries**: PACIF measures statistical predictability, not causality or wellbeing.
+- Explicit Boundaries: PACIF measures statistical predictability, not causality or wellbeing.
 Normative claims require intervention data and validated psychometrics.

 🤝 Open Source & Community
-PACIF is released under **Apache 2.0** because algorithmic transparency should be a public good, not a proprietary black box.
+PACIF is released under Apache 2.0 because algorithmic transparency should be a public good, not a proprietary black box.

-**We are building this with the community and need your expertise:**
+We are building this with the community and need your expertise:
-- 🐛 **Found a bug or edge case?** [Open an issue](https://github.com/ppiyo/pacif-framework/issues)
+- 🐛 Found a bug or edge case?
+[Open an issue](https://github.com/ppiyo/pacif-framework/issues)
-- 💡 **Have an improvement or domain adapter?** Submit a Pull Request
+- 💡 Have an improvement or domain adapter?
+Submit a Pull Request
-- 🌍 **Testing in a new domain?** (News, video, social, e-commerce) — share your results in Discussions!
+- 🌍 Testing in a new domain?
+(News, video, social, e-commerce) — share your results in Discussions!
-- 📬 **For enterprise/audit integration:** contact@pacif-framework.org
+- 📬 For enterprise/audit integration: prodazzha44@gmail.com

 📄 Citation
 If you use PACIF in research, audits, or product workflows, please cite: